snowplow/dbt-snowplow-utils/README.md

 # Renders to something like:
 ['custom_context_1_0_1','custom_context_1_0_2','custom_context_1_0_3']
 ```

 The order of the matched columns is donated by their ordinal position.

 ### combine_column_versions ([source](macros/bigquery/combine_column_versions.sql))

-*BigQuery Only.* This macro is designed for primarily for combining versions of custom context or an unstructured event column from the Snowplow events table in BigQuery.
+*BigQuery Only.* This macro is designed primarily for combining versions of custom context or an unstructured event column from the Snowplow events table in BigQuery.

 As your schemas for such columns evolve, multiple versions of the same column will be created in your events table e.g. `custom_context_1_0_0`, `custom_context_1_0_1`.
 These columns contain nested fields i.e. are of a datatype `RECORD`.
 When modeling Snowplow data it can be useful to combine or coalesce each nested field across all versions of the column for a continuous view over time.

-Note:
-- Only first level fields are un-nested and combined by this macro i.e. any nested `RECORD` columns will not be unpacked.
+- Only first level fields are un-nested and combined by this macro i.e. any
+nested `RECORD` columns will not be unpacked.
-- If the `RECORD` column is of the mode `REPEATED`, only the first element in the array will be used.
+- If the `RECORD` column is of the mode `REPEATED`, only the first element in

-Arguments:
+the array will be used.

+**Arguments:**

 - `relation`: The relation from which to search for matching columns.
 - `column_prefix`: The column prefix to search for.
 - `source_fields`: Optional.
 The subset of fields within the column to return.
 - `renamed_fields`: Optional.
 An array of names to rename the `source_fields` to.
 If you pass this arg you must also pass the `source_fields` arg.
 They must be of the same length and order.
 - `relation_alias`: Optional.
 The relation's assigned alias.
 If passed, this will be appended to the full path for each field.
 For example, if `relation_alias=a`, the full path would be `a.col_1.field_1`.
 This can be useful when you have multiple relations within your model with the same columns.

-Returns:
+**Returns:**

 - An array, with each item being a string of coalesced paths to a field across each version of the column.
 The order of the coalesce is determined by the version of the column, with the latest taking precedent.

-Usage:
+**Usage:**

 ```sql
 {%- set combined_fields = snowplow_utils.combine_column_versions(
                                 relation=ref('snowplow_web_base_events_this_run'),